 - Operator - defines how the condition will be executed.
 The execution method may only be set to true.

 In this particular condition, the operator may be set to trigger the action if the message body:

 Fig. 2.
-Configuring the message Body.|
+Configuring the Body condition.

 Fig. 3.
 Defining a keyword to be searched within the body of a message.

 Fig. 4.
 Opening the Sensitive content editor.

-Each phrase used in the dictionary has its own score set.
-On the other hand, each dictionary (collection of phrases) has a required cumulative score set.
+Each phrase used in the dictionary has its own score set while each dictionary (collection of phrases) has a required cumulative score set.
 Once the action is configured, the program searches for the selected phrases in the body of a message.
 If the phrases are found, the program compares their total score with the required cumulative score of the dictionary.
 If the cumulative score is reached then the action is triggered.
-To learn more about the sensitive content phrases and dictionaries, please refer to this article.
+To learn more about the sensitive content phrases and dictionaries, see this article.